Adventists and Healthy Living

-Just think of a machine.
-It gets worn out after running for a while.
-Then it needs to be serviced or have parts replaced.
+Even machines get worn out after running for a while.
+Then they’d need to be serviced or have parts replaced.

 After He made us, God took a full day to rest.
-In fact, the very first full day that man lived was made a day for Him to enjoy communing with His maker.
+In fact, the first day Adam and Eve were alive was this day of rest, so they could enjoy communing with their Maker.

-And from then on, one out of the seven days of the week was dedicated to rest and worship, for us to get enough rest at night, and to have a pause from the normal things we work on the rest of the week.
+From then on, one out of the seven days of the week was dedicated to rest and worship, so we can pause from the typical obligations that take up the rest of the days of the week.